hotosm/learnosm/_posts/en/beginner/0200-12-28-start-josm.md

 Excellent!
 If all went well you have learned how to setup JOSM on your computer, and the basic tools for drawing maps.
-In the next two chapters, you will learn how to two methods for mapping your town or village, GPS and Field Papers.
+In the next two chapters, you will learn two methods for mapping your town or village:
+GPS and Field Papers.
 Then, we will return to JOSM and using the information we collected, we will add information to OpenStreetMap.